Hugh de Grandmesnil: Issue

 Hugh's eldest son, Robert III de Grandmesnil (d.1126), inherited his Norman lands in the Ouch valley, while Ivo de Grandmesnil became Sheriff of Leicester, and master of Earl Shilton manor.

 William's uncle Odo and many others, who had rebelled against William Rufus in 1088, felt that the First Crusade was a good way to avoid the English king's wrath.
 On the third day of the siege of Antioch, after a terrible battle on the walls, William Grandmesnil, his brother Aubrey and Ivo of Grandmesnil, banded together with Count Stephen of Blois, father of the future king of England, and several other knights, to let themselves down from the wall on ropes under the cover of darkness.
 They fled on foot to the coast and the port of St. Simeon where they were transported away by ships.
 The papacy referred to this retreat as an act of cowardice.

 In 1102 Stephen of Blois returned to Jerusalem under a cloud of shame, and died in a battle charge.

 Henry I of England had moved swiftly to take the English throne, in Robert Curthose's absence.
 It appears that Ivo de Grandmesnil was influenced by his brother Robert, who held the family lands in Normandy, and joined the faction fighting against Henry of England.
 War quickly followed.

 Duke Robert set sail for England in 1101 and his army caught up with Henry at Alton, on the Winchester road.
 A peace was quickly negotiated and Robert went back to Normandy with promises of English gold.
-Unfortunately, this left the Duke's supporters high and dry and King Henry, 'a famously unpleasant individual' took note of his enemies, including the Grandmesnils (Morris).
+This left the Duke's supporters undefended, and King Henry took note of his enemies, including the Grandmesnils.